PratapMalladi/Information-Retrieval-using-NLP/README.md

 #Business Objective:
 Based on the text question, NLP algorithm should retrieve 5 most relevant responses from the corpus with rankings (Probabilities).

-#Objective of the project is how one can use natural language processing to extract keywords (aspects) from a product review.
 The idea is to essentially try to replicate what Online Market Place firms does with its reviews.

 For example from reviews of a given product, Online Market place, extracts key-words and then allows users to search comments by these key-words.
 NLP, is an attempt to make a computer understand human language.
 Computers can easily understand programming languages.